SounDoer/Xichen_GADD/WIP/Topic_Candidates.md

 Ambience Sound Design\
 Location-Based or Player-Centered

-Cinematic Sound Design and Implementation Logic
+Cinematic Sound Implementation and Mixing with Level Sequence in UE

 Why no sound?!